Talend/component-runtime/sample-parent/sample-features/fixed-schema/README.md

 ## In a processor
 This sample processor has the `@FixedSchema` annotation set on its `@Processor` [here](src/main/java/org/talend/sdk/component/sample/feature/fixedschema/processor/FixedSchemaProcessor.java#L38).
-Its value is `fixedschemaextended` and so point to the  `@DiscoverSchemaExtended` service (_since it's a processor__) named `fixedschemaextended`.
+Its value is `fixedschemaextended` and so point to the  `@DiscoverSchemaExtended` service (_since it's a processor_) named `fixedschemaextended`.

 It that, an additional parameter is set in the annotation `flows = { "__default__", "second" }`.
-Indeed, a processor can have multiple output flows, and the `@FixedSchema` annotation is enabled all the given ones.
-Output flow are defined int the `@ElementListener` method.
+Indeed, a processor can have multiple output flows, and the `@FixedSchema` annotation is enabled for all the given ones in that `flows` attribute.
+Output flows are defined int the `@ElementListener` method.
 In the sample, the `@Emitter` [manages 3 output flows](src/main/java/org/talend/sdk/component/sample/feature/fixedschema/processor/FixedSchemaProcessor.java#L52):
 - The unnamed is `__default__` (_the `main` flow in the studio_)